 The crowd erupted in a prolonged applause and Bishop Mulvee felt the honor wash over him.

-“The most moving remembrance of my 60th anniversary, so far, came at the ordination of the priesthood in the cathedral this year,” he said, recalling the moment in an interview last Thursday with Rhode Island Catholic at the Cathedral Residence where he lives as Emeritus Bishop.
+“The most moving remembrance of my 60th anniversary, so far, came at the ordination of the priesthood in the cathedral this year,” he said, recalling the moment in an interview last Thursday with Rhode Island Catholic at the Cathedral Residence where he lives as Bishop Emeritus.

 “The priests who were there, they were all remembering their ordination.
 All the priests and everyone applauded.
 It really hit me as an incredible moment.
 I really was moved by that.
 People were pausing to remember and give thanks to God.
 I thank Bishop Tobin for that.”